KRI Nanggala (1980): Service history

 The submarine conducted a number of intelligence-gathering operations in the waters around Indonesia, including one in the Indian Ocean from April to May 1992, and another around East Timor from August to October 1999, in which the boat tracked the movements of the International Force East Timor as it landed in the region.
 During May 2005, the submarine was tasked with scouting, infiltrating, and hunting down strategic targets around Ambalat, after Indonesian KRI Tedong Naga and Malaysian were involved in a minor collision near the area.

 Nanggala underwent a refit at Howaldtswerke that was completed in 1989.
 Roughly two decades later, the boat underwent a full refit for two years in South Korea by Daewoo Shipbuilding & Marine Engineering (DSME) that was completed in January 2012.
 (Note: Nanggala did not return to operations until February 2012.)
 The refit cost US$63.7 million, replaced much of the submarine's upper structure, and upgraded its weaponry, sonar, radar, combat control and propulsion systems.
 After the refit, Nanggala became capable of firing four torpedoes simultaneously at four different targets and launching anti-ship missiles such as Exocet or Harpoon.
-Its safe diving depth was increased to 257 m, and its top speed was increased from 21.5 knot to 25 knot.
+Its safe diving depth was increased to 257 m, and its top speed was increased from 21.5 to 25 kn.
 In November 2016, the submarine was equipped with an ASELSAN KULAÇ echosounder system.

 In 2012, three crew members of the Nanggala died in a failed torpedo launch exercise.
 The submarine was then sent to South Korea for repair.